camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ### System permissions

-Permissions for the System resource are usually granted to Operations Engineers who supervise processes and applications and ensure they run smoothly from a technical perspective.
+Permissions for the system resource are usually granted to operations engineers who supervise processes and applications and ensure they run smoothly from a technical perspective.
 Typically, those people do not need full access to the system like an administrator does.
-They must be able to access and change system information including system properties, metrics, database information, telemetry and license key data.
+They must be able to access and change system information, including system properties, metrics, database information, telemetry, and license key data.
 Administrators will not need to have system permissions because their role already grants them access to all features.
 See also the <a href="#Administrator">Administrator</a> section.

-The following table gives an overview over the features that the System permissions grant access to.
+The following table gives an overview of the features that the system permissions grant access to.

 <table class="table matrix-table table-condensed table-hover table-bordered">
 <thead>